Elegant late Victorian yellowwood office with arched tambourine top - antique

 Description

-Elegant late Victorian office with satinwood, featuring a curved tambour top that opens to reveal pigeonholes, small inlaid drawers, and a pull-out writing surface covered in green leather, all above two mahogany drawers (keys for decoration only), standing on slender tapered legs ending in original brass casters, all polished on all sides for freestanding placement.
-This antique desk is in exceptional original condition, retaining its original finish, color, and patina.
+Elegant late Victorian office with satinwood, featuring a curved tambour top that opens to reveal pigeonholes, small inlaid drawers, and a pull-out writing surface covered in green leather, all above two mahogany drawers (keys for decoration only), standing on slender tapered legs ending in original brass casters, all polished on all sides for freestanding display.
+This antique desk is in an exceptional original condition, retaining its original finish, color, and patina.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque influences.

 Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This period emphasized grandeur and references to Roman and Greek ornamentation.
+This style features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details